EzzatELshazly/Magento-installation/README.md

 ```
 sudo systemctl restart nginx
 ```
--  But we need all the traffic to be redirected to varnish at port 8081 first so we need to change  `/etc/nginx/sites-enabled/default` to redirect `80` to `8081`:
+- But we need all the traffic to be redirected to Varnish on port 8081 first.
+Therefore, we need to modify /etc/nginx/sites-enabled/default to redirect port 80 to port 8081.
 ```
 upstream varnish {
 server localhost:8081;